mrhappyasthma/MiniJava-Compiler/README.md

 ![MiniJava Grammar](http://i.imgur.com/XazQEp9.jpg)

 The front end of the compiler produces an AST as a first type of intermediate representation.
 This is traversed to create Three-Address Code.
-Lastly, the backend of the compiler generates code based on this Three-Address Code.
+Lastly, the backend of the compiler generates MIPS Assembly code based on this Three-Address Code.